marialobillo/expense-tracker-2/README.md

 ## Summary

-To Do App is a single page application (SPA) that allows you to manage our tasks.
-The main objective of this project is to serve as a learning tool and familiarize myself with the Javascript programming language, take into account the functions offered by the browser and know the structure of a web application.
+Expense Tracker is an application the allows you the manage you expenses.
+The main objective of this project is to server as a learning tool and familiarize myself with React library, components in React like class components and stateless components, life cicle of a component, using local storage for save information and go deeper on ES6.

+## Author
+ -  **Maria Lobillo-Santos** - Full-Stack Software Developer <a href="https://marialobillo.github.io">Website</a> | <a href="https://www.linkedin.com/in/mar%C3%ADa-lobillo-santos/">LinkedIn</a>